semik/thunderbird-userChrome/README.md

 Open & closed folder lists have quite big arrows which are looking nice with TB78 flat icons but not with the old one.
 See (twisty.css)[https://github.com/semik/thunderbird-userChrome/blob/master/twisty.css] for solution.
 I'm glad I learned new word 'twisty' which is used for this type of widget.

-### Scroolbars in folder trees & message list

-For some weird reason scroolbars in Thunderbird 78 in area of folder trees & message list are ignoring system deaults.
-They are smaller, missing up and down buttons and with wery low contrast.
-I've found solution for better contrast but, still missing buttons and system color.
-It sucks.

 ![My TB](https://github.com/semik/thunderbird-userChrome/blob/master/example.thunderbird.png)

 ## Plugins